alincode/git-workshop/foundation/what.md

-   commit     Record changes to the repository diff       Show changes between commits, commit and working tree, etc merge      Join two or more development histories together rebase     Forward-port local commits to the updated upstream head tag        Create, list, delete or verify a tag object signed with GPG
+   commit     Record changes to the repository diff       Show changes between commits, commit and working tree, etc merge      Join two or more development histories together rebase     Reapply commits on top of another base tip tag        Create, list, delete or verify a tag object signed with GPG

 collaborate (see also: git help workflows)